 Key Stage 4

-Following on from year 9, the GCSE classes follow the GCSE scheme of work from the WJEC Mastering Mathematics books; Foundation (U – D), Intermediate (D – B) and Higher (C – A*).
-At the end of each unit of work the pupils given a homework to complete before sitting a test.
+GCSE classes follow the GCSE scheme of work.
+At the end of each unit of work pupils are given a homework to complete before sitting a test.

-Throughout year 10 and 11 pupils practise past papers for their external examinations and these papers will be analysed question-by-questions in order to identify areas of both strength and development.
+Throughout Year 10 and 11 pupils practise past papers for their external examinations and these papers will be analysed question-by-question in order to identify areas of both strength and development.
 Pupils will be directed to reflect and improve on areas for development.

 Key Stage 5